golddranks/ganbare/README.md

     GANBARE_AUDIO_DIR defaults to "audio" (dir relative to app working directory) You shouldn't need to change this, but it's possible.
     GANBARE_IMAGES_DIR defaults to "images" (dir relative to app working directory) You shouldn't need to change this, but it's possible.
     GANBARE_CONTENT_SECURITY_POLICY Sets the contents of Content-Security-Policy header.
 Defaults to "default-src 'self'; style-src 'self' 'unsafe-inline' https://fonts.googleapis.com; font-src 'self' https://fonts.gstatic.com https://fonts.googleapis.com; script-src 'self' 'unsafe-inline' https://ajax.googleapis.com"
+    GANBARE_CACHE_MAX_AGE Sets the max-age of cache control of static files.
+Defaults to conservative 30 seconds.
+Change this to a larger number on production!

 During build, you need the following env var too: